Single-page App vs Multi-page App: Choosing a Way to Deliver the Best User Flow

 Dependence on JS

-A single-page app is more dependent on JS and has to be turned on in the user's browser.
-Otherwise, it may cause bugs and problems with app functionality that results in higher app bounce rates and lower conversion rates.
+The majority of concerns about single-page app development are tightly connected with its high attachment to JavaScript.
+Ruled by this dependency, a single-page app has to be turned on in the user's browser.
+Otherwise, it may cause bugs and problems with app functionality that result in higher app bounce rates and lower conversion rates.

 Weaker security

-JS doesn't perform code compilation so it becomes accessible to malicious users.
-By using Cross Site Scripting they are able to deliver dangerous JS scripts to other users.
-It needs extra work of proficient developers to make it secure.
+JS doesn't perform code compilation, so it becomes accessible to malicious users.
+By using cross-site scripting, they are able to deliver dangerous JS scripts to other users.
+It needs the extra work of proficient developers to create a secure single-page application.
+Besides, JavaScript, if not properly managed, may expose the solution’s vulnerabilities to attackers.

 Complex debugging